 - Strong visibility into traffic flows

-This mindset aligns networking skills with modern security practices.
+This mindset aligns these skills with modern security practices.

 Automation as a Must-Have Networking Skill